jimbobarto/OakTest/README.md

     ArrayList<ElementMessage> (required)
         This is a list of elements - the HTML elements the test will *actually* interact with.

+    ArrayList<Assertion> (required)
+        This is a list of assertions - checks that can be made using variables.

 ##Element Structure